 Stunned, his men lost the ensuing battle and were taken prisoner.
-Two hundred and seventy-two men under Roberts’s command were captured, and 52 of them eventually hanged during a two-week period.
+Two hundred and seventy-two men under Roberts’s command were captured, and 52 of them were eventually hanged during a two-week period.
 Roberts’s body was never found, believed to have been weighted and buried at sea by his crew during the fight.

-The death of Black Bart Roberts, the pirate once thought invincible by the Royal Navy and fellow pirates alike, was a heavy blow for pirates everywhere.
+The death of Black Bart Roberts, the pirate once thought invincible by the Royal Navy and fellow pirates alike was a heavy blow for pirates everywhere.
 Indeed, the end of Black Bart may have sounded the death knell for the Golden Age of Piracy.